jhroemer/jhroemer.github.io/src/content/posts/WIP-rfc.md

 At least that's what I thought, a few days after publishing.
 The proposed solution was opposed quite strongly by a few key stakeholders, and I was getting feedback that I didn't anticipate, in sections that surprised me.
 And I had been thorough in investigating and outlining- and discussing multiple solutions.

-My first reaction was frustration, and I was annoyed at myself for not having done a better job.
-But hold on, let's take a step back.
+My first reaction was frustration, and I was annoyed at myself for not having seen some of those things coming.
+This document is not about whether I did a bad job or not though.
+Maybe a little bit.
+It's more about what I learned and about what to do different next time.
+But let's start with my ego; did I really do a bad job?

 ### Discussion